duartegroup/molfunc/README.md

 ***
 ## Installation

-If the requirements (rdkit, numpy, scipy, networkx) are already satisfied:
+If the requirements (RDKit (optional), Numpy, SciPy, NetworkX) are already satisfied:
 ```
 pip install molfunc
 ```